Chemaur/WallpaperCollector/README.md

 Launch from console **./WallpaperCollector.sh**

+Set the random wallpaper source folder in **~/Pictures/Fondos/_Todos** so, all the files rotates.

+Relaunch the script at will.

 ### Notes

 The script assumes that **~/Pictures/Fondos** exists.

 The script is provided as it is.
 No waranties for the usage.
 Launch it at your own risk.